paulserraino/paulserraino.com/about.html.md

 ---
 layout: page
-title: cv
+title: about
-linktext: CV
+linktext: about
-permalink: /cv/
+permalink: /about/
 ---

 <div class="cv-header-links">